PAST EVENT

 Kamaljeet Ahluwalia is part of the new wave of Asian musicians emerging from the UK.
 She began her training at the age of 7 under Sitar Maestro Dharambir Singh (MBE).
 She continued her studies with Santoor Maestro Harjinderpal Singh and is currently under the tutelage of legendary Pandit Shiv Kumar Sharma.
 She uses her Indian classical roots to walk an innovative path on the Santoor, a rare and exquisite hammered dulcimer/zither that can simultaneously explore vast sublime melodies and intricate detailed rhythmic patterns.

-American-born Jas Ahluwalia studied the illustrious Tabla under the world renowned Ustad Tari Khan.
-Jas has learnt the Tabla in the traditional Ustad/Shagird relationship which entails a deep bond between master and disciple.
+Jas Ahluwalia studied the illustrious Tabla under the world renowned Ustad Tari Khan and has learnt the Tabla in the traditional Ustad/Shagird relationship which entails a deep bond between master and disciple.
 Entrenched in the classical mode of training, he is utterly conversant in a variety of genres and is a favorite accompanist among touring musicians and an accomplished solo Tabla artist.